X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 **b** does get written to the stack in a BRK operation, bit 4 in .P always reflects the state of the 8-bit-index flag.
-Since the flags differ slightly in behavior, make sure your Interrupt handler code reads from the stack, not the .P bits, when dispatching a IRQ/BRK interrupt.
+Since the flags differ slightly in behavior, make sure your Interrupt handler code reads from the stack, not the .P bits, when dispatching an IRQ/BRK interrupt.

 [[Opcodes](#instructions-by-opcode)] [[By Name](#instructions-by-name)] [[By Category](#instructions-by-category)]